and other sax shaped or double-belled trumpetsDE NL

 Zig Kanstul in Anaheim, California, US designed this double-belled 'Gemini' together with Herb Alpert.
 It's using a rotary valve to divert the air between the two bells.
 Here's Herb Alpert playing 'It’s only a paper moon' on it, Oakland, California US 2008.

 Trumpeter Herb Smith played on a Jason Harrelson double-bell trumpet at the International Trumpet Guild conference 2009 in Harrisburg, PA, US, the Harrelson Medusa.
 Jason Harrelson himself shows it here.

-Max Thein in Bremen developed the double bell trumpet on which Matthias Höfs performs 'Eine Spanische Weihnacht', together with the Berliner Symphoniker.
+Max Thein in Bremen developed the double bell trumpet on which Matthias Höfs (left) performs 'Eine Spanische Weihnacht', together with the Berliner Symphoniker.

 Skoonum Calicchio 1973/74 Duplex horn Calicchio mid 1960's

 Dominic Calicchio from Los Angeles made in 1973/74 the Skoonum trumpet, now in the HWM-collection, in his workshop in Hollywood, with a brass upper bell.
 Some 10 years before, in the mid 1960's, he made another experimental double bell instrument for Jack Coleman, that was in the collection of the Fiske Museum..